 - Coming in contact with the rotating Vbelt or clutch parts can cause severe injury or death.
 Never run the engine with the drive guard removed. - Make sure that the drive guard is installed securely before operating the snowmobile to protect against severe injury or death from a broken V-belt or other part should it come off the snowmobile while it is in operation.

-- Never run the engine with the V-belt removed.
-Clutch components can be damaged. - Be careful not to scratch the windshield when removing or installing the drive guard.
+Never run the engine with the V-belt removed.
+Clutch components can be damaged.

-The drive guard is designed to protect the Vbelt clutch and V-belt in case parts break or come loose.
+The drive guard is designed to cover the V-belt clutch and V-belt in case parts break or come loose.